jobmarley/vhdl4vs/README.md

 # VHDLLanguageService
 I started doing VHDL stuff some time ago, so naturally I looked for a VHDL extension for Visual studio.
 Unfortunately, the existing extensions are not free.
 So I decided to make my own extension for VHDL.
 There is a bit of vivado integration as well but I didn't have enough time to finish it.
-And tcl being an atrocious language makes it rather annoying as well.
+And tcl being tcl... makes it rather annoying as well.

 There is quite a few bugs.
 VHDL is not exactly a simple language, but I like there is already a lot of usefull features and error checks, and I feel like the design is pretty solid.
 So it's pretty simple to fix things and add new features.